jwbullard/THAMES-Hydration/INSTALL.md

 ## INTRODUCTION

-This file describes how to install THAMES v4.0.
+This file describes how to install THAMES-Hydration v5.2.
 The instructions in this file are for the most common use cases, and cover the command line tools.

 For further information, or in case of problems, please contact the author, Jeff Bullard (jwbullard@tamu.edu).

-The API documentation of THAMES is available in PDF and HTML formats.
+The API documentation of THAMES-Hydration is available in PDF and HTML formats.
 It is not bundled with the software but can be created during the installation of the software.

-For more information about THAMES, see the API documentation overview, or the accompanying user guide (coming soon).
-More information about THAMES and its applications can also be found in the following references:
+For more information about THAMES-Hydration, see the API documentation overview, or the accompanying user guide (coming soon).
+More information about THAMES-Hydration and its applications can also be found in the following references:

    * Bullard, J.W., Lothenbach, B., Stutzman, P.E., Snyder, K.A., Coupling thermodynamics and digital image models to simulate hydration and microstructure development of portland cement pastes, _Journal of Materials Research_ 26, (2011) 609-622.